research-virtualfortknox/msb/README.md

 Copyright (c) 2012-2024 Fraunhofer IPA.
 This file is part of the Virtual Fort Knox Research open source project, which is dedicated to providing the middleware for test and evaluation purposes.

-The provided parts of the Manufacturing Service Bus (MSB) are free to use: You may redistribute and/or modify them under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License or (at your option) any later version.

-The provided parts of the Manufacturing Service Bus (MSB) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with Manufacturing Service Bus.
-If not, see http://www.gnu.org/licenses/.

 To publish a commercial product that uses Manufacturing Service Bus or to use Manufacturing Service Bus productively, commercial licenses with enterprise features and support are also available: Contact info@virtualfortknox.de for more information.